iamramakanthreddyk/fuelsync-new/docs/multi-tenant-architecture.md

 ### Scaling Considerations
 - Horizontal scaling for high-traffic instances
-- Optimize OCR processing for speed
+- Optimize parsing/processing for speed
 - Consider partitioning for very large datasets
 - CDN for receipt images and assets